Skip to main content

 Biography

-James Densley is professor and department chair of criminal justice at Metro State University.
-He has received global media attention for his work on street gangs, criminal networks, violence, and policing.
-Densley is perhaps best known for co-creating the largest, most comprehensive database of mass shooters in the United States, known as The Violence Project.
+James Densley is a professor and department chair of criminology and criminal justice at Metro State University.
+He is best known for co-creating the largest, most comprehensive database of mass shooters in the United States, known as The Violence Project.

-Densley is the author of eight books, including the award-winning The Violence Project: How to Stop A Mass Shooting Epidemic (Abrams Press, 2021), and over 150 articles, book chapters, and essays in leading scientific journals and mainstream outlets such as the Los Angeles Times, Time Magazine, USA Today, The Wall Street Journal, and The Washington Post.
+Densley has authored nine books and edited two more, including the bestselling The Violence Project: How to Stop a Mass Shooting Epidemic, which won the 2022 Minnesota Book Award.
+He has published more than 60 peer-reviewed articles in top scientific journals, and over 100 chapters and essays in outlets such as The Guardian, The Los Angeles Times, The New York Times, TIME, USA Today, The Wall Street Journal, and The Washington Post.

 Since joining the Metro State faculty in 2011, Densley has taught the following classes: